How to Create Your Website with TYPO3 (Brand Examples)

 Multilingual content management

-Extending Functionality with TYPO3 Extensions
+Functionality extension with TYPO3 extensions

 TYPO3 extensions and plugins